neajul/New-Dependencies/Writing/New Dependencies.md

 *Dear Reader,*

 *This text is a nomadic journey from the (or: this) abstract to the material.
 I am trying to establish a lineage between a spatial practice like squatting and a (for lack of a better term) digital practice like self hosting.
 First, I examine the spatial and geographical metaphors we (have) use(d) to describe the internet, and argue that any understanding of it as a separate, autonomous space is insufficient.
-I then argue that the need for alternative practices is imminent, and that tactics and sentiments from the squatting movement could be applied to their digital counterparts.
+I then argue that tactics and sentiments from the squatting movement could be applied to their digital counterparts.
 As an example, I examine how squats don't function as autonomous spaces per se, but rather as nodes situated in larger contexts and (support) networks, reliant on a new set of dependencies that they define for themselves.
+I conclude with examples in which the two domains merge, specific to the city of Amsterdam.
 I do take for granted a certain understanding of what is wrong with the internet today.
 You can find a summary of this, a starting point of sorts, in the appendix.*

 <img src="image-20211129212407097.png" alt="image-20211129212407097" style="zoom: 50%;" />
 fig A.1: A Thundercloud, a mix of a cloud icon and the international squatting sign that resembles lightning strike.